WorldAfterCapital/WorldAfterCapital/Conclusion.md

 # Conclusion

 We live in a world in transition.
 We are at the tail end of the industrial age.
 We have attained technological capabilities that make capital adequate and attention scarce.
-Will we make

 I am optimistic about what the knowledge age will mean for humanity.
 But I am pessimistic, at least for now, as to how we will get there.